astorDev/nist/client/101/index.md

 }
 ```

 There's not much left - just to use the client.
-Let's simplify it's registration by utilizing a `Microsoft.Extensions.Http` package:
+Let's simplify its registration by utilizing a `Microsoft.Extensions.Http` package:

 ```sh
 dotnet add package Microsoft.Extensions.Http